[+]

 The available game settings are below:

 Tags: Click this to enable all players to choose a pair of COs instead of just one CO.
-(Please note that while this is based on the Tags system from Dual Strike, Super CO Tag powers are not enabled on the site.)
+Please note that while this is based on the Tags system from Dual Strike, Tag CO bonuses and Tag Breaks are not enabled on the site.

-Weather: Clear weather is standard play and highly recommended, rain and snow affects movement for all units, and random weather alternatives wildly between clear, snowy, and rainy weather.
+Weather: Clear weather is standard play and highly recommended, rain and snow affects movement for all units, and random weather alternates wildly between clear, snowy, and rainy weather.

 Fog: Turn this on to enable Fog of War and rely on the vision of your units to find the enemy force.
 If you don't want Fog, leave this off.